Does capitalization matter in email addresses?

 Does capitalization matter email

-Remember all those years you spent learning grammar rules in elementary and high school?
-“I before E except after C”, “don’t start a sentence with a conjunction” and so on.
+You’ve probably come across grammar rules like “I before E except after C” and “don’t start a sentence with a conjunction”.

-In particular, does capitalization matter in emails?
+In particular, does capital letter use matter in emails?
 Does it make a difference if we capitalize the first letter of someone’s name or if we stick to lowercase?
-What happens if we accidentally add a capital letter when typing in a customer’s email address – will it still get delivered?
+What happens if we accidentally add a capital letter when typing in a customer’s email address?
+Will it still get delivered?

 In this article, we’ll explore scenarios where capitals do matter and where they don’t.
 You’ll learn the best practices for using capitalization in emails to make sure your messages get read.